midhunkalarikkal/FullDomain/Notes/React.md

 }
 ```

-## 5. `usePaarams`
+5. `usePaarams`
 -------------------
-useParams is a hook provided by React Router dom that allows you to access the dynamic parameters of the current route.
+useParams is a hook provided by React Router dom that allows us to access the dynamic parameters of the current route.
 This is particularly useful for extracting values from the URL, such as IDs or slugs.

-You typically use useParams inside a functional component to retrieve the parameters defined in your route configuration.
+we typically use useParams inside a functional component to retrieve the parameters defined in our route configuration.

-Assuming you have a route defined like this:
+Assuming we have a route defined like this:
 ```js
 <Route path="/user/:id" element={<UserComponent />} />
 ```
-In your UserComponent, you can access the id parameter using useParams
+In our UserComponent, we can access the id parameter using useParams
 ```js
 import React from 'react';
 import { useParams } from 'react-router-dom';